HBCU IN TEXAS

 Website

-Texas Southern University (TSU) is one of the biggest and most widely-known Texas HBCUs, with over 10,000 students and more than 100 academic programs and degrees.
-After financial aid, the average cost for a TSU student is just over $19,000 a year, which makes it one of the more expensive schools on this list.
+Texas Southern University (TSU) is one of the biggest and most widely-known Texas HBCUs, with over 8,600 students and more than 100 academic programs and degrees.
+The average cost for a TSU student (in-state) is just over $9,100 a year.
 According to the United Negro College Fund, TSU generates $530 million in economic impact on the regional economy.

 To get into Texas Southern University, you’ll likely need a GPA of 2.5 or above, an ACT score of 17 or above, and a minimum SAT score of 900.
-TSU has an impressive student to faculty ratio of 15:1, so each student is assured of individual attention.
+TSU has a student to faculty ratio of 18:1, so each student is assured individual attention.

 Texas Southern has a student population of around 60 percent women and 40 percent men, with 80 percent of their total student body being Black.
 Nearly 85 percent of TSU students are from Texas, but many others choose to come from around the country.
 Some of the most popular majors at TSU include biology, business, law, and psychology.